erykpiast/cyclejs-group/README.md

 # cyclejs-create-streams-group
-Utility for CycleJS framework for reducing boilerplate when creating groups of streams.
+Utility for Cycle.js framework for reducing boilerplate when creating groups of streams.

 ## Why may I need it?
-Usually in CycleJS application or component you want to create more than one stream, especially for intent and model parts.
+Usually in Cycle.js application or component you want to create more than one stream, especially for intent and model parts.
 It's 100% possible to do it with pure JS, but it requires a lot of boilerplate code.
 This utility covers common case and lets creating complicated programs easily.

 ## Example usage

 Let's say, you want to create simple application, that allows to add two numbers.
-With pure JS and Cycle you can do it like that:
+With pure JS and Cycle.js you can do it like that:

 ```javascript
 import { createStream, render, h, Rx } from 'cyclejs';